xdmnl/api-documentation/source/includes/_endpoints.md

 **Timezone**

-All dates in the the export are presented in the same timezone.
+All dates in the export are presented in the same timezone.
 If the export was requested from the app (by clicking on "Request Export"), it will be in the timezone of the user.
 If the export is requested with the API, the timezone can be manually defined (or defaults to UTC).

 **Response time**